-Doug’s hired his management and leadership team the same way he assembled an expedition team for his high peak climbs.
+Doug’s approach to hiring his management and leadership team was the same as when he assembled an expedition team for his high peak climbs.
 He wanted people who he could depend upon to share a lifeline with him as he built his business.

 While I’ve not having learned to mountain climb I have adopted insights gained from my conversations with Doug.
-Today when hiring I sort candidates by attempting to discern whether someone is a quitter, camper or climber.
+Today when hiring I sort through candidates by attempting to discern whether someone is a quitter, camper or climber.

 Quitter: Sometimes, they don’t want to even start up the mountain and they let you know it.
-Otherwise you have to ask a lot of questions to uncover the quitter’s true nature.
-They will probably start well… initiating a raft of projects and plans but somehow they always ending up quitting before achieving true success.
+Otherwise you have to ask a lot of questions to uncover the quitter’s true nature which is to start a lot of projects but somehow always ending up quitting.

 Climber: The climber has all the attributes, skills and behaviors to make it on Doug’s team.
-They are tough standards; but, then, as he said you’re tied together by a lifeline.
+Tough standards; but, then, as he said you’re tied together by a lifeline.
 Together you can keep climbing.